 Have you or a loved one been diagnosed with borderline disorder and are suffering from anxiety and panic attack symptoms?

-Read the following article and learn more about these symptoms and how they are treated.
+Read the following and learn more about these symptoms and how they are treated in borderline disorder.

 - palpitations, pounding heart, or increased heart rate